 We need to make Bitcoin usable without constant access to the blockchain.
 This is already possible in a number of ways.
 You can do ‘islands of Bitcoin’ that enable transactional Bitcoin within that island and occasionally syncs back only the inflows and outflows into the blockchain, said Antonopoulos.

 Can we use Bitcoin in a non-electricity environment, even without cell phones?
-Yes we can. […] You can actually build a full paper system of currency that is backed not by gold, not by floating exchange rates, but actually backed by proof of stake in Bitcoin and enables you to trade these bits of paper at a premium of a face value.
+Yes, we can. […] You can actually build a full paper system of currency that is backed not by gold, not by floating exchange rates, but actually backed by proof of stake in Bitcoin and enables you to trade these bits of paper at a premium of face value.

 That brings us to the fourth fundamental principle, neutrality.
 Most people will think of neutrality in terms of how governments control crypto.
 However, Antonopoulos points out that neutrality can mean many things.
 For example, the Quran prohibits Muslims from engaging in interest.
 Similarly, orthodox Jews cannot use electricity on the Sabbath.